Federal law levies harsh punishments for drug-related drive-by shootings. Penalties include fines and possibly decades in prison.

 - up to $1,000 in fines

-Otherwise, if the car is in an area designated by city or county ordinance as a populated area for the purpose of prohibiting the discharge of weapons, a drive-by shooting is prosecuted as a category B felony in Nevada, punishable by:
+Otherwise, if the car is in an area designated by city or county ordinance as a populated area for the purpose of prohibiting the discharge of weapons, a drive-by shooting is prosecuted as a category B felony, punishable by:

 - two to fifteen years in Nevada State Prison, and/or